W427697/Discord-/CONTRIBUTING/RELEASING.md

 This document explains the release process for the Storybook monorepo.
 There are two types:

-1. Prereleases and major/minor releases - releasing any content that is on the `next` branch
+1. `next`-releases - releasing any content that is on the `next` branch, either prereleases or stable releases
-2. Patch releases - picking any content from `next` to `main`, that needs to be patched back to the current stable minor release
+2. Hotfix releases - picking any content from `next` to `main`, that needs to be patched back to the current stable minor release

 The release process is based on automatically created "Release Pull Requests", that when merged will trigger a new version to be released.